 FAQ Optimization for AI Search

 FAQ optimization for AI search is not about chasing old rich-result tactics.
-It is the work of turning real follow-up questions into clear, visible answers that help readers understand the page and help AI search systems summarize the topic without guessing.
+It is the work of turning real follow-up questions into clear, visible answers that help readers understand one existing page and help AI search systems summarize the topic without guessing.

 Google says FAQ rich results are no longer appearing in Google Search as of May 7, 2026.
 Google also says there are no special schema requirements for AI Overviews or AI Mode.
 Treat FAQ sections as useful page content first, and structured data as a description of that visible content.